psu-efd/ibScourFoam/readme.md

 Y. Xu and X. Liu (2021).
 An immersed boundary method with y+-adaptation wall function for smooth wall shear.
 International Journal of Numerical Methods in Fluids. https://doi.org/10.1002/fld.4960

+## Example simulation cases ##

+This repository comes with some examples showing how to use the code and demonstrating its capability to deal with scour around complex structures.
+Animations of the simulated scour process can be viewed at our group's YouTube channel:

+- The classic case of scour around vertical cylinder: [YouTube link](https://www.youtube.com/watch?v=JIKRwKyth5s&list=PLPt0QqiTKrmv6r52cZyp9l11i6auKGSMY&index=4).

+- Scour around a short cylinder on a supporting cradle: [YouTube link](https://www.youtube.com/watch?v=tf6YIUMZle0&list=PLPt0QqiTKrmv6r52cZyp9l11i6auKGSMY&index=5)

+- Scour around an object with complex shape on a supporting cradle: [YouTube link](https://www.youtube.com/watch?v=VU2N0s7i3nI&list=PLPt0QqiTKrmv6r52cZyp9l11i6auKGSMY&index=6)

+If you use our code to simulation interesting cases, please send figures or link to animations to <psuefd@gmail.com>.

 ## Acknowledgements ##
 This work is supported by the Strategic Environmental Research and Development Program (SERDP, Award Number W74RDV70063408).

+## Disclaimer ##
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via <www.openfoam.com>, and owner of the OPENFOAM&copy;  and OpenCFD&copy; trade marks.

+OPENFOAM&copy; is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via <www.openfoam.com>.

 ## Authors and contributors: ##
 Xiaofeng Liu, Ph.D., P.E.